pit-ray/win-vind/README.md

 ## Description
-Vim, Vi is a powerful light-weight awesome editor, has the idia of OSS.
-Their key binds are very intuitive and allow us to type keeping positions of hands over key board without moving them to mouse.
-I like this idea, so I implemented key bind system of Vim for manipulating Windows GUI and general text editors, while staying at home for the virus.
+Vim, Vi is a powerful lightweight awesome editor, has the idea of OSS.
+Their key binds are very intuitive and allow us to type keeping positions of hands over a keyboard without moving them to mouse.
+I like this idea, so I implemented a key bind system of Vim for manipulating Windows GUI and general text editors, while staying at home for the virus.
-This software provides key bind like Vim and useful shortcut system and is very light-weight.
+This software provides the key bind like Vim and useful shortcut systems.

 ## Overview